 - There’s an assumption that the divine exists.
-It is not definitely, and to say the least, not definitively, defined and it doesn’t even have a capital ‘D’ for Divine or God.
+It is not definitely, and to say the least, not definitively, defined, and it doesn’t even have a capital D for Divine, Deity or God.
 Should we refer to Deity or deity?

-- This ‘divine’ may be found via personal experiences and/or historical records.
+- People can find this divine via personal experiences and historical records.

-- We have to be very careful with ‘personal experiences’ because that is the first of the four points in Audit that has not brought us proper solutions to peace and prosperity for the time being.
+- We have to be very careful with personal experiences because that is the first of the four points in Audit of Humankind that has not brought us proper solutions to peace and prosperity for the time being.

-- The ‘historical records’ is a vital concept to which we will return in the next chapter about Sacred Books.
+- The historical record is a vital concept to which we will return in the next chapter about Sacred Books.

 - This definition indicates that theology, as a science, aims to understand these experiences and concepts and from them, draw conclusions on how to live.